-21. There were over six million TikTok users in the UK at the beginning of 2020.
+21. In May 2020, there were six million TikTok users in the UK.

 The average penetration rate in the UK, upon the launch of TikTok, was 1.8%.
-In just a few years it reached 6.9%.
-Between 2019 and the beginning of 2020, the number of users grew from 4.9 million to six million.
+In just a few years, it reached 8.7%.
+Between 2019 and the beginning of 2020, the number of users grew to six million.
 TikTok statistics for the UK indicate that this growth is going to continue so by 2022, it’s projected to reach 7.6%.
 The average user in the UK spends about 41 minutes per day on the platform.

 22. Before it was banned in India, TikTok had over 200 million users in the country.